edwardean/bahamut/README.md

 - Optional menu-bar interface (TunesBar port) and optional hide dock icon
 - Make isCurrentSong/Playlist and isPaused **not** undo-able
 - Add video player
+- Make importing happen in the background, and show a hotdog spinner during it

 #### To do after 1.0